Rok at La Brea Pitch Lake in Trinidad showing natural asphalt surface textures

 Port of Spain is the capital city and chief port of Trinidad and Tobago, located on the west coast of the island of Trinidad and is the country’s second-largest city after San Fernando.
 I landed at the airport and took a local transport to downtown, where my Airbnb rental unit was located.
 The owner took a few minutes off from her work to receive me and explained about access to the room.

-I explored the city on foot and immediately noticed a significant diversity of races present in the streets: Spanish, English, French, African, Indian, Middle Eastern, Chinese and Portuguese.
+I explored the city on foot, taking my time to observe daily life around me.
+I soon saw a wide mix of people: Spanish, English, French, African, Indian, Middle Eastern, Chinese, and Portuguese.

-Trinidad and Tobago commemorate the biggest celebration of Divali in the Western Hemisphere.
+Another sign of the strong Hindu presence is the largest Divali celebration in the Western Hemisphere.
 Known as the Festival of Lights, this religious festival celebrated by the Hindu community is enjoyed by the entire population.

 The contrast of colonial and modern architecture

-At the center of the city is the business district, Gothic-style Holy Trinity Cathedral and the Queen’s Park Savannah – the city’s largest open space and a popular site for recreation.
-I enjoyed walking around this area that turns into many cricket fields in the afternoon and weekends.
-Alongside the park are some monumental buildings constructed in the early 20th century, outstanding from the modern architecture of the city.
-Most were originally built as residences and kept within families for decades.
+At the center of Port of Spain is the business district, Gothic-style Holy Trinity Cathedral and the Queen’s Park Savannah – the city’s largest open space and a popular site for recreation.
+I enjoyed walking around this area that turned into many cricket fields in the afternoon and weekends.

 The Magnificent Seven consist of: Queen’s Royal College, Hayes Court, Mille Fleurs, Ambard’s House, Archbishop’s Palace, Whitehall and Stollmeyer’s Castle.
-The structures were designed in an array of architectural styles including French Colonial, Scottish baronial, Indian Empire, and Moorish Mediterranean styles – often blended with Caribbean architecture.
-I didn’t visit any of these buildings from inside, but from outside they are outstanding structures and still in very good conditions.
+The buildings were designed in many styles, including French Colonial, Scottish baronial, Indian, and Moorish Mediterranean.
+Many also mix these styles with Caribbean architecture.
+I didn’t visit any of these buildings from inside.
+From outside they are impressive structures and still in very good conditions.

-A modern Port of Spain National Academy for the Performing Arts is completely different from the Magnificent Seven.
-It was built in 2009, outfitted with a 1,500-seat theatre, dance room, piano room, sound lab, a lobby, a hotel and a spacious auditorium.
+A contemporary National Academy for the Performing Arts is completely different from the Magnificent Seven.
+It was built in 2009, outfitted with a 1,500-seat theatre, dance room, piano room, sound lab, and a spacious auditorium.

-Its modern style with glass and curved lines make it one of the most attractive buildings in Port of Spain and host of The Trinidad and Tobago film festival: an annual festival and year-round screenings host films from and about the Caribbean and its diaspora, as well as from world cinema.
+Its modern style with glass and curved lines make it one of the most attractive landmarks in Port of Spain and host of The Trinidad and Tobago film festival.
+This center hosts year-round screenings of films from the Caribbean and its diaspora, as well as movies from world cinema.

 Aggressive drivers on the way to Maracas Bay

-Driving on the left side of the road has always been a challenge for me, but in an old, rundown Nissan Tiida the task was even more difficult.
+My Trinidad and Tobago travel adventure continued.
+I rented a car and took my partner around the island to explore life in the Trinidad countryside.
+Driving on the left side of the road has always been a challenge for me.
+In an old, rundown Nissan Tiida, it was even harder.

-Heading to the north through dense forest on the curvy, narrow road was a thrilling adventure, whenever we encountered a car or truck aggressively approaching from the front.
+Heading north through dense forest on the curvy, narrow road was a thrilling adventure.
+It became even more intense whenever a car or truck came toward us aggressively.

 Unlike many of the northern beaches of Trinidad, Maracas Bay is protected by a deep bay.
-It is one of the most well-known beaches in the island of Trinidad, as it is considered by some to be the most beautiful beach of its size located relatively close to the capital city.
+It is one of Trinidad’s best-known beaches.
+Many consider it the most beautiful beach of its size near the capital.

-Located at La Brea in southwest Trinidad, Pitch lake is the one of only four asphalt lakes in the world, with the largest supply of natural bitumen, estimated to contain 10 million tons.
+Located at La Brea in southwest Trinidad, Pitch Lake is one of only four asphalt lakes in the world.
+It holds the largest supply of natural bitumen, estimated at about 10 million tons.
 The others are in Azerbaijan, California and Venezuela.

 The lake covers about 0.40 km2 and is 76 meters deep.
 Even though I haven’t seen many activities during my visit, it is said that approximately 300 tons of material is extracted on a daily basis.
 The surface of the lake looks like a grey tennis court covered with wrinkled structures that remind of an old skin of elephant or rhino.

-I hired an experienced guide in a visitor center to show me around, keep me safe and explain about the mysterious origin of the lake.
-He wasn’t that knowledgeable and didn’t provide a lot of information, but took me to the spot with a hole, where semi soft bitumen was in a more liquid stage.
+I hired an experienced guide at the visitor center to show me around and keep me safe.
+He also explained the mysterious origin of the lake.
+Although he wasn’t very knowledgeable, he took me to a spot with a hole where the semi-soft bitumen was more liquid.

-Still, during my visit, my impression was that tourism and foreign visitors have not impacted the local culture, economy or lifestyle.
-People are friendly, prices are acceptable, options for self-discovering of the island are many, the infrastructure is one of the best in the whole Caribbean.
+Still, during my visit, I felt that tourism and foreign visitors had not affected the local culture, economy, or lifestyle very much.
+People are friendly, and prices are reasonable.
+I found many options to explore the island on my own, and the infrastructure is among the best in the Caribbean.